ajpaulson/usefulstatusline/README.md

 -----

-A smart statusline that changes color depending on the current mode you're in.
+A cool little light-weight plugin that gives you access to lots of useful little functions for your statusline.
 That's what Useful Statusline is.

-Basically, if you're normal mode then it will display as usual, however if you're in insert mode it will change the statusline background color to red and the text to the usual.
-And if you're in any kind of visual mode it will change the background to green.

-This allows you to quickly know what mode you're in without having to mess up to find out.

-Also, as an extra, I added a function which will tell you the current buffer's file size, up to MBs.
-Although this is in the `/autoload` folder so that you don't suffer any kind of perfomance in case you don't use it.
+Basically, it gives you lots of stuff to use in your statusline.
+However if you're using [Powerline][6] this is pretty much useless, remember that.

+For starters it gives you a function to output the current buffer's file size, it allows you to change the statusline color depending on the color.
+And it can output the current mode, not only change the statusline's color. :wink:

 # Installation